🦷How To Deal With Rotten Teeth

 Professional Treatments for Rotten Teeth

-• Fillings: For minor decay, dentists remove the rotten part of the tooth and fill the cavity with materials such as composite resin or amalgam.
+• Fillings: When decay is at the very initial stage, the dentist will just remove the decayed part and fill the vacant space with materials like composite resin or amalgam.

 Impact of Rotten Teeth on Oral Health